The Zariski Topology on Homeomorphism groups: The Cantor Space

 The following lemma will be our main tool for showing that Zariski topologies are irreducible.
 It closely resembles Theorem~1.12 of \cite{bardyla2025note}, which shows that the semigroup Zariski topology on a group is irreducible under weaker hypotheses.
-These weaker hypothesis are not sufficient for the group Zariski topology as can be seen by considering the group \(\operatorname{Sym}(\N)\) and Theorem~2.1 of \cite{banakh2012algebraically} or indeed Thompson's group \(T\) and \cref{mainT}.
+These weaker hypotheses are not sufficient for the group Zariski topology as can be seen by considering the group \(\operatorname{Sym}(\N)\) and Theorem~2.1 of \cite{banakh2012algebraically} or indeed Thompson's group \(T\) and \cref{mainT}.
 The stronger assumptions however are still satisfied for a large family of examples.

 \begin{lemma} Suppose that \(X\) is an infinite set and \(G\) is a highly transitive group of permutations of \(X\) such that every non-identity element has infinite support.
-In this case the Zariski topology on \(G\) is irreducible. \end{lemma} \begin{proof} The Zariski topology \(\mathfrak{Z}_G\), by definition, has a subbase consisting of the sets
+In this case the Zariski topology on \(G\) is irreducible. \end{lemma} \begin{proof} Recall the basis \(\mathcal{B}_G\) from \cref{lem:techZariski}.
+Let \(m\), \(l_i\), \(a_{i,j}\) and \(k_{i,j}\) and \(S\in \mathcal{B}_G\) be such that \(S\) is the set described in \cref{bigeq}.
+By \cref{lem:techZariski}, we need only show that \(S\neq \varnothing\).